 Articles in peer reviewed journals

-The Nullification of Domestic Space in Alberto Méndez's Los girasoles ciegos.
+The Nullification of Domestic Space in Alberto Méndez’s Los girasoles ciegos.
 Bulletin of Spanish Studies.
-Latest Articles, May 1st 2014.
+(May 15th 2014, Online First Edition)

 Deep Memory and the Impossibility of Civil Resistance in Alfons Cervera's Maquis.
 Hispanic Research Journal 14:4 (2013): 338-355.